aroemers/rmap/README.md

 #### Immutability and state

 All the functions on the recursive map return new objects, so it can be regarded as immutable.
 Still, keep in mind that a recursive map does have state, as it lazily realizes its values.
 This state is (shallowly) cloned into the newly created maps.
-It is because of this state that I have not decided yet how equivalence should work.

 #### Core functions on the recursive map